samogden/CST334-assignments/labs/lab2-debugging_with_gdb/README.md

 44	./nptl/pthread_kill.c: No such file or directory.
 ```

+***Note:***
+It seems that sometimes the stack smashing fails right here and instead your program completes normally.
+If that happens to you then I'm sorry I didn't succeed in causing an error on your computer, and I'd love to try to figure out why so stop by office hours sometime.
+In the meantime, just read along for the next section until we get to [Section 3b where we recompile and set a breakpoint](#step-3b-compiling-for-gdb).

 What we see is that the program still crashes (sometimes it doesn't because gdb makes a few tweaks to memory layout to simply debugging), and is killed.
 To see a bit of information about _why_ let's call `backtrace` (or `bt`) to ask what sequence of calls was made.
 (You can also specify a number of functions to report back, but for now let's just use it without this).